Clothes Moth Traps

 Most clothes moth traps remain effective for 2-3 months.
 Replace them sooner if the adhesive becomes full or if the trap no longer attracts moths.

-Yes, clothes moth traps are non-toxic and chemical-free, making them safe for use around pets and children.
+Many clothes moth traps including some of ours are non-toxic and chemical-free, making them generally safe for use around pets and children.
 However, for safety, place traps out of reach in areas like closets or drawers.
+Always follow instructions carefully.

 Place traps in closets, wardrobes, drawers, or storage areas where clothes are kept using hangers.
 Position them near fabrics or areas where moth activity is observed for the best results.